 However, doing it at scale is challenging with Storylane and Navattic.

-Try it out here. 👇
+Try out personalization here. 👇

-Finally, all of you reading this article on your phones are probably wondering if Arcade’s demos are mobile-friendly?
+Finally, all of you reading this article on your phones are probably wondering if Arcade’s demos are mobile-friendly.

-In short - yes.
+In short, yes.

 Arcade’s demos are optimized for mobile phones, meaning they will be automatically adjusted to all devices they’re viewed on.